MisalPaav/TYMaterials/docs/BIA/BIA-CAE-2-Question-Bank.md

 - Real Estate: Estimating property prices based on attributes like location, size, number of bedrooms, and other features.

-## 5. Differentiate between clustering and classification.
+## 5. Differentiate between clustering and classification

 ###### Ans5

 **Clustering:**

 - Purpose: Clustering is an unsupervised learning technique used to group similar data points based on their intrinsic characteristics.